 For short-term pain relief, the patient may receive anti-inflammatory medication or cortisone injections.

 A more sustainable solution includes physical therapy and exercises to help strengthen muscles around the injured area.
-This will help relieve stress to the joints.
+This will help relieve stress on the joints.

 In very rare cases (and as a last resort), surgery may be recommended to drain the inflamed bursa.